Metal Search

 Welding Inconel

-Most Inconel is difficult to weld because the welds tend to crack.
+Welding Inconel is difficult because the welds tend to crack.
 However, certain Inconel alloys are designed to be weldable.
 These are usually TIG (tungsten inert gas) welded with Inconel 625, the most weldable Inconel alloy, as a filler metal.
-While TIG welding doesn’t typically require a filler, it’s recommended for Inconel welding because of how hard it is to fuse two pieces without cracking them.
+While TIG welding doesn’t typically require a filler, it’s recommended for welding Inconel because it is hard to fuse two pieces without cracking them.

 Inconel Applications

-Because of its high chemical and temperature resistance, Inconel is ideal for a variety of aerospace, oil and gas, and marine applications.
+Because of its high temperature, chemical, and corrosion resistance, Inconel is ideal for aerospace, oil and gas, and marine applications.
 Some common use cases of Inconel include:

 • Jet engine exhausts.